Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kent State's games have gone over 69.5 points in just one opportunity this season.
+- Kent State has combined with its opponents to score more than 70 points in one game this season.

-- The two teams combine to score 63 points per game, 6.5 less than the over/under in this contest.
+- Saturday's total is 7.0 points higher than the combined 63 PPG average of the two teams.

-- This contest's total is 28.8 points above the 40.7 these two squads combine to allow per game this season.
+- These two squads combine to allow 40.7 points per game, 29.3 fewer than this contest's over/under.

-- The Terrapins and their opponents score an average of 57.5 points per game, 12.0 fewer than Saturday's total.
+- The average total in Terrapins games this season is 57.5, 12.5 points fewer than Saturday's over/under of 70 .

 Maryland Stats and Trends